ScottBrian/scottbrian_locking/README.rst

 Intro
 =====

-The SELock is a shared/exclusive lock that you can use to safely read and write shared resources in a multi-threaded application.
+The SELock is a shared/exclusive lock that you can use to coordinate read and write access to a resource in a multithreaded application.

-:Example: use SELock to coordinate access to a shared resource
+:Example: use SELock to coordinate access to a resource

 >>> from scottbrian_locking import se_lock as sel
 >>> a_lock = sel.SELock()